 Composer and teacher, ECU member since 2007Born on 25.11.1980

 From 2005 to 2007 he worked as a teacher of music theory subjects in Heino Eller Tartu Music School, 2007–2015 in Tallinn Music High School.
 From 2012–2015, Kristo Matson was chairman of the board and executive director of the Estonian Music Foundation.
 Since 2017, Matson is the Head of the Music Department of the Estonian Theatre and Music Museum.
-Since 2014, he organises summer school of musical creativity for young people.
+Since 2014, he organises a summer school of musical creativity for young people.

 Matson’s works have been performed by Estonian National Symphony Orchestra, Pärnu City Orchestra, Tartu String Quartet, violinist Urmas Vulp, cellist Aare Tammesalu, pianist Lea Leiten and others.
-His music has been presented at Estonian Music Days Festival, Estonian Young Composers’ Festival, Autumn Festival of the Estonian Academy of Music and World Choir Games in China.
+His music has been presented at the Estonian Music Days Festival, Estonian Young Composers’ Festival, Autumn Festival of the Estonian Academy of Music and World Choir Games in China.
 Matson is also known as an arranger and pop musician.

 Matson’s Cantus In Memoriam Malera Kasuku for symphony orchestra got the special prize at the International Lepo Sumera Composition Contest For Young Composers 2006.